LazyEval/housing-prices-firenze/README.md

 Housing price estimator: Project overview
 --
-- Created a tool to estimate the price of a home in Firenze, Italy based on data from October 2020.
+- Created a tool to estimate the price of a home (RMSLE ~ 0.18) in Firenze, Italy based on data from October 2020.
 - Scraped over 9000 house listings from Immobiliari using Python.
 - Built a data cleaning pipeline and extracted features such as district, total number of rooms, heating, and energy class.
 - Performed EDA to better understand the data and the influence of each of the features on price.